Thousands of shorebirds can be seen on the shellbanks and tidal flats at Pūkorokoro.

 Huahou / Red Knot – 1000+ each year

-Red Knot Spotting Tip: Look amongst the godwits for a bird of a similar colour but much smaller in size and with a shorter beak.
+Red Knot Spotting Tip: Look amongst the godwits for a bird of a similar colour but much smaller in size and with a shorter bill.

 Red Knot Fun Fact: Red Knots can swallow small shellfish whole – they have a powerful gizzard in their stomach which grinds up the shells.